reruo321/OS-Self-Study/_Appendix/README.md

 # Appendix
-I wrote the document to notify some settings and errors we should to know for OS development.
+I wrote the document to notify some settings and errors I experienced in OS development.

 ## C/C++
 ### # C: linux/init.h: No such file or directory.